pq-code-package/mlkem-c-aarch64/README.md

 ## How should I use mlkem-native?

 mlkem-native is currently intended to be used as a code package, where source files are imported into a consuming project's source tree and built using that project's build system.
+See [examples/mlkem_native_as_code_package](examples/mlkem_native_as_code_package) for an example.
 The build system provided in this repository is for experimental and development purposes only.
 If you prefer a library-build, please get in touch or open an issue.

 ### Can I bring my own backend?